DivineOmega/uxdm/docs/destinations/DoctrineDestination.md

 ## Creating

-To create a new Doctrine destination, you must provide it with your Doctrine ORM EntityManager instance, and the class name of Doctrine entity you wish to use.
+To create a new Doctrine destination, you must provide it with your Doctrine ORM EntityManager instance, and the class name of the Doctrine entity you wish to use.

-The following example creates a Doctrine destination object, using an Doctrine entity called `User`.
+The following example creates a Doctrine destination object, using a Doctrine entity called `User`.
 It is assumed that your `$entityManager` has already been created elsewhere.

 ```php
 $doctrineDestination = new DoctrineDestination($entityManager, User::class);